Starting A Creative Business

 Amongst these SBA Guides, you’ll find guides for businesses in: a) Arts and Culture, b) Craft & Production and c) Food & Drink.
 You might be interested in starting a business in photography, teaching music, performing, baking, making furniture, fashion, jewellery…

 Say, for instance, you were interested in designing and selling jewellery.

 You’ll find links to relevant books:

-• Global sales of jewellery are expected to be greater than 285 billion by 2020, up from 170 million in 2013
+There are industry stats.
+Global sales of jewellery, for instance, were expected to be greater than 285 billion by 2020, up from 170 million in 2013

 Links to useful industry resources:

 Canadian Jeweller Magazine

 Whatever your goals, the SBA Accelerator Guides are a great way to start thinking about how best to shape your own creative business.